linuxserver/reverse-proxy-confs/README.md

 ## To disable the configs:

-Simply rename the files to add back the `.sample` to the end, and restart letsencrypt.
+Simply delete the confs and restart letsencrypt.